SOM-Research/DataDoc-Analyzer/README.md

 ### Web UI

-To use this tool you need to provide your own API key form OpenAI (Not needed during the review process).
+To use this tool, you need to provide your own API key from OpenAI (Not needed during the review process).

 Once set, you can upload your PDF from one of the scientific journals suited for this tool[^1].
-Keep in mind that we analyze "data papers."
-Other journal publications, such as "meta-analysis" or full papers, may work adequately.
+Keep in mind that we analyze “data papers.”
+Other journal publications, such as “meta-analysis” or full papers, may not work adequately.

-At last, click on "get insights" of any tab, and you will get the results together with the completeness report.
+At last, click on “get insights” of any tab, and you will get the results together with the completeness report.

 [^1]: Some journals that publish data papers:
  **[Nature's Scientific Data](https://www.nature.com/sdata/)**, **[Data-in-Brief](https://www.data-in-brief.com)**, **[Geoscience Data Journal](https://rmets.onlinelibrary.wiley.com/journal/20496060)** etc...
-Here you have a **[complete list](https://zenodo.org/record/7082126#.ZDaf-OxBz0p)** of data journals suitable to be analyzed with this tool
+Here you have a **[complete list](https://zenodo.org/record/7082126#.ZDaf-OxBz0p)** of data journals suitable to be analyzed with this tool.

  <div align="center" style="width:100%">